Russia suggests U.S. coordinating arms supplies to Syria rebels

-MOSCOW (Reuters) - Russia on Thursday accepted a U.S. statement that it has not supplied Stinger missiles to Syrian rebels, but suggested the United States is coordinating supplies of some other weapons to President Bashar al-Assad’s foes.
+MOSCOW, Oct 25 (Reuters) - Russia on Thursday accepted a U.S. statement that it has not supplied Stinger missiles to Syrian rebels but suggested the United States is coordinating supplies of some other weapons to President Bashar al-Assad’s foes.

-“Yes, the United States is not supplying man-portable air-defense systems to rebels in Syria,” Russian Foreign Ministry spokesman Alexander Lukashevich said in a statement.
+“Yes, the United States is not supplying man-portable air-defence systems to rebels in Syria,” Russian Foreign Ministry spokesman Alexander Lukashevich said in a statement.

-“At the same time, it is also well-known that Washington is aware of supplies of various types of arms to illegal armed groups operating in Syria,” he said.
+“At he same time, it is also well known that Washington is aware of supplies of various types of arms to illegal armed groups operating in Syria,” he said.

 “Moreover, the United States, judging by admissions by American officials that have also been published in American media, is conducting coordination and providing logistical support for such supplies.”